Ankle Replacement Surgery

 conditions.
 For example, if you are a smoker or if you have low bone density, you

 may have an increased risk of certain complications.
-People with poorly controlled
+People with diabetes may also

-diabetes may also have an increased risk.
-Talk with your healthcare provider about
+have an increased risk.
+Talk with your healthcare provider about all your concerns,

 How do I get ready for ankle replacement surgery?